Kicksecure/security-misc/README.md

 ##### permission-hardener #####

 `permission-hardener` removes SUID / SGID bits from non-essential binaries as these are often used in privilege escalation attacks.
-It runs at package installation and upgrade time.
+It is enabled by default and applied at security-misc package installation and upgrade time.

 There is also an optional systemd unit which does the same at boot time that can be enabled by running `systemctl enable permission-hardener.service` as